Chreggii/plp-python/README.md

 Once it is installed, simply head to the created folder by using the **cd** command.
 Once you are in the root folder, run the command **-r requirements.txt** to install the necessary dependencies for our exercises.

+Note: We will write into the teams chat when the git pull is ready and then you can install the dependencies from the repository.

 ## IDE
 We propose to use [VS Code](https://code.visualstudio.com/) or [Pycharm](https://www.jetbrains.com/de-de/pycharm/) as IDE.